-- 76. The substantial growth of exports to the non-Communist countries in the past decade has fallen far short of the even more rapid rise in imports.
-Romania's annual trade deficit with this area has increased gradually from \$31 million in 1961 to a high of \$144 million in 1967, and for the period 1960-67 the cumulative trade deficit amounted to about \$486 million. - 77.
+- 77. The substantial growth of exports to the non-Communist countries in the past decade has fallen far short of the even more rapid rise in imports.
+Rumania's annual trade deficit with this area has increased gradually from \$31 million in 1961 to a high of \$144 million in 1967, and for the period 1960-1967 the cumulative trade deficit amounted to about \$486 million. - 78.
 The trade deficit with the industrial countries amounted cumulatively to some \$700 million between 1960 and 1967.
 The disparity between the export and import value has been particularly pronounced in the last three years.
-Conversely, Romania realized an export surplus of about \$215 million in its trade with the developing countries, reflecting its shipments under its economic aid programme.

-- 78, For the period 1960 to 1967 Romania's trade balance with all Communist countries has moved from a position of surplus (1960-61) to one of a sizable deficit (1962-64) and back to surplus (1965-67).
-For the whole period, however, the cumulative trade balance shows a deficit of only \$6 million. - 79.
-In all but three years Romania's trade with the East European countries (excluding the USSR) has resulted in trade deficits, the cumulative trade balance with these countries for 1960-1967 being a deficit of \$146 million.
-In contrast, Romania's trade with the USSR has resulted in trade surpluses in all but two years, the cumulative trade balance being a surplus of \$68 million.
+Conversely, Rumania realised an export surplus of about \$215 million in its trade with the developing countries, reflecting its shipments under its economic aid programme. - 79.
+For the period 1960 to 1967, Rumania's trade balance with all Communist countries has moved from a position of surplus (1960-1961) to one of a sizeable deficit (1962-1964) and back to surplus (1965-1967).
+For the whole period, however, the cumulative trade balance shows a deficit of only \$6 million. - 80.
+In all but three years, Rumania's trade with the East European countries (excluding the USSR) has resulted in trade deficits, the cumulative trade balance with these countries for 1960-1967 being a deficit of \$146 million.
+In contrast, Rumania's trade with the USSR has resulted in trade surpluses in all but two years, the cumulative trade balance being a surplus of \$68 million.
 An even greater surplus of \$73 million has been accumulated through trade with the remaining Communist countries.
-Thus, the approximate balance of Romania's trade with all Communist countries in the 1960-67 period conceals a cumulative trade deficit with East European Communist countries and surpluses in trade with the USSR and the other Communist countries. - 80.
-Between 1965 and 1967 Romania's balance of trade with all Communist countries moved into a surplus position.
+Thus, the approximate balance of Rumania's trade with all Communist countries in the 1960-1967 period conceals a cumulative trade deficit with East European Communist countries and surpluses in trade with the USSR and the other Communist countries. - 81.
+Between 1965 and 1967, Rumania's balance of trade with all Communist countries moved into a surplus position.
 This surplus, however, declined from the peak of 1965 because of a deterioration in the balance of trade with the East European countries.
-Imports from East Europe rose rapidly while exports actually fell in 1966 and rose only slightly in 1967.
+Imports from East Europe rose rapidly, while exports actually fell in 1966 and rose only slightly in 1967.
 Trade with the USSR continued to show a surplus.
 The growing surplus on the account with non-COMECON Communist countries is largely a result of aid shipments to North Vietnam.